fernandwill/autenix-frontend/README.md

 This project is a Vite powered React application used to explore notarization workflows.
 It now includes:

-- An improved EVM wallet connection flow powered by **wagmi** with smarter connector selection and persistence.
+- A streamlined document upload flow with checksum and hash previews.
 - A Solana transaction demo panel that relies on the **Gill SDK** to craft and submit memo transactions.

 ## Development